Mike Yastrzemski Player Props: Giants vs. Cubs

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .253 with 11 doubles, a triple, six home runs and 14 walks.
+- Yastrzemski has 11 doubles, a triple, six home runs and 14 walks while batting .248.

-- He has hit a home run in 14.0% of his games this year, and 3.4% of his chances at the plate.
+- He has gone deep in 13.6% of his games this season, and 3.4% of his plate appearances.

-- He has scored in 23 games this year (53.5%), including multiple runs in four games.
+- He has scored in 23 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.